Freemasonry in France: 1918–1945

 Flyleaf of a Masonic diploma witnessing to a purge, 1945.

 A thousand French Freemasons were also deported or killed during the Second World War, mostly for involvement in French Resistance activities or due to their Jewish origins, with Masonic Temples pillaged and their archives confiscated.
-However, fellow-feeling that arose between Gaullists, Communists, and Freemasons working in the Resistance against a common enemy meant that, in the post-war period, the Communist condemnation of Freemasonry diminished considerably in France.
+However, fellow-feeling that arose between Gaullists, Communists, and Freemasons working in the Resistance against a common enemy meant that, in the post-war period, the Communist condemnation of Free-Masonry diminished considerably in France.

 When lodges revived after France's liberation, purge committees were often spontaneously put in place.
-However, the total number of active French Freemasons had fallen by two-thirds and French Freemasonry took twenty years to regain its pre-war numbers and never recovered the political and social influence it had had under the First Empire, during the 1848 Revolution and under the Third Republic, preferring instead to turn to philosophical reflections that became ever more spiritual in nature.
+However, the total number of active French Freemasons had fallen by two-thirds and French Free-Masonry took twenty years to regain its pre-war numbers and never recovered the political and social influence it had had under the First Empire, during the 1848 Revolution and under the Third Republic, preferring instead to turn to philosophical reflections that became ever more spiritual in nature.
 Also in 1945, the Freemasons of the lodges of adoption within the Grande Loge de France formed a "Women's Masonic Union of France" ("Union maçonnique féminine de France"), which in 1952 became the Grande Loge féminine de France.
 In 1959, this obedience abandoned the rite of adoption in favour of the Scottish Rite.

 Postwar splits and unifications

 In 1958, some brothers of the Grande Loge nationale française disagreed with its non-recognition of other French obediences and split to form the "Grande Loge nationale française dite « Opéra »", which has since then become the Grande Loge traditionnelle et symbolique Opéra (GLTSO).
 In 1964, the Grande Loge de France signed an accord with the Grand Orient de France, which provoked a break within itself and within the Supreme Council of France.
 Grand Commander Charles Riandey, accompanied by hundreds of brothers, thus left the Supreme Council to form another under the aegis of the Grande Loge nationale française, known as the "Supreme Council for France".

 Since the 1970s, there have been several splits which have given rise to many small obediences, as well as many micro-obediences and independent lodges.
 Though the seriousness of some of them is unanimously recognised, others' conformity to Masonic traditions is not always well-established.
 Some authors see in this tendency a reflection of the individualist atomisation and rejection of institutions which (according to them) now characterise modern-day French society.
-On 20 February 2002 the Grand Masters, Grand Mistresses and Presidents of nine Masonic obediences met in Paris to sign the founding text of "French Freemasonry" ("Maçonnerie française"), an expression originated as a 'brandname' by the Grand Orient de France.
+On 20 February 2002 the Grand Masters, Grand Mistresses and Presidents of nine Masonic obediences met in Paris to sign the founding text of "French Free-Masonry" ("Maçonnerie française"), an expression originated as a 'brandname' by the Grand Orient de France.
 Its text went as follows: